jaimegag/tkg-zone/windows/README.md

 kubectl get pods -n imagebuilder
 ```

-### 1.4 Prepare web server with CSI Proxy Binary
+### 1.4 Prepare web server with additional files

-You need to build the CSI Proxy Binary as described in the upstream [CSI Proxy Build guide](https://github.com/kubernetes-csi/csi-proxy/tree/v1.1.1#build).
+To run any CSI Driver on Windows nodes you need to build the CSI Proxy Binary as described in the upstream [CSI Proxy Build guide](https://github.com/kubernetes-csi/csi-proxy/tree/v1.1.1#build).
 In this guide we have used `v1.1.1` of the CSI Proxy and later versions should work.
 Additional insights and details on building the `csi-proxy.exe` binary can also be found [here](/smb-csi/BuildCSIProxy.md) in this repo.

 Once you have built the `csi-proxy.exe` binary you must upload it to the jumpbox from where you are operating in this guide.
 Then we will setup a web server to make this binary available during the Image Builder process.

+We also need to add acouple other files:
+- Goss Binary
+- A patched PowerShell script to install OVS

 ```bash
 # change directory to a suitable spot in your jumpbox (~/workspace/ in this guide)